haijiaolu/vol/docs/post/kennedy-1963.md

 in the front lines for almost two decades.

-All free men, wherever they may live, are citizens of Berlin, and, therefore, as a free man, I take pride in the words "Ich bin ein Berliner."
+All free men, wherever they may live, are citizens of Berlin, and, therefore, as a free man, I take pride in the words “Ich bin ein Berliner.”

+---

 #### **中文翻译**